worace/worace.github.io/_posts/2021-04-13-jar-hell-part-2-jvm-deployment-strategies.md

 The catch is that resource files in a JAR have to be unique (by path), so when you squash all your deps into a single uberjar, you'll likely run into conflicts that have to be resolved.
 Different tools have different ways of configuring this, but it's common to specify a "Merge Strategy" for handling these conflicts.
 For example here's [sbt-assembly's docs on the subject](https://github.com/sbt/sbt-assembly#merge-strategy).

+Depending on your application and what libraries you're using, Resource Deduplication can either be a minor annoyance or a huge headache.
+For example a lot of JARs include metadata files like `META-INF/manifest.mf` that can be discarded -- no big deal.
+But you can also find collisions between important configuration files which lead to creative workarounds like concatenating and hoping the combined file will satisfy both of the libraries that provided it.

 ##### Shading

-Shading is a technique for dealing with certain kinds of dependency conflicts by relocating code from one conflicting version of a package into a different namespace, thus allowing it to coexist with another version of itself.
-Technically shading can be applied to any JAR, but it comes up a lot in the context of uberjars, because large uberjars tend to produce the kinds of conditions where shading is necessary.
+Shading is a technique for dealing with certain kinds of dependency conflicts by relocating code from one version of a package into a different namespace, thus allowing it to coexist with another version of itself.

+Shading comes up a lot in the context of Uberjars, because large Uberjars tend to produce the conditions where shading is necessary.
+But shading can be applied just as well to library JARs, and some library publishers consider it good etiquette to shade copies of commonly used libraries they depend on (Guava, anyone?) as a means of saving downstream users from potential dependency conflicts.
+But the rules and conventions around all this are fuzzy, so what you encounter in the wild may vary.

+One point however is worth emphasizing: **If you're going to bundle Classes you don't own into a JAR you're publishing, you should shade them**.
+Ideally you really wouldn't do this at all, but sometimes people get into a bind and have to bundle a transitive dependency for whatever reason.
+Shading in these cases can save your consumers from unresolvable dependency conflicts.

 Shading is a complex topic in its own right so we'll cover it more in Part 3, which focuses on dependency conflicts and classpath pathologies.
 In the meantime here are some good resources: